 I also want to note that Maleficent: Mistress of Evil has quite a bit of humor in it, more than the first movie, which was a nice treat.

 Maleficent: Mistress of Evil has a PG rating and a runtime of 118 minutes.
 The rating is due to “intense sequences of fantasy action/violence and brief scary images” and that’s accurate.

 This is a war-centric movie and there are characters on both sides fighting for either peace or war, which obviously leads to conflict.
 The classic Disney love story is also present but not overpowering.

 Some creatures may look scary at times but this didn’t seem to be that bad to me.

-If you’re looking for an entertaining yet mildly spooky movie for Halloween, look no further.
+If you’re looking for an entertaining yet mildly spooky movie to go with some brownie bites for Halloween, look no further.